 This part will be much simpler.
 I promise.
 The calendar board is the circle under the astrolabe (the upper circle) and was added to the mechanism at the end of the 15th century.

 There are also bigger and smaller circles with pictures.
 What do they depict?
-The big circles represent each month of the year and depict activities people in the countryside usually did during the particular month.
+In the very center you can see the original coat of arms of Prague (towers with a gate).
+Then the big outer circles represent each month of the year and depict activities people in the countryside usually did during the particular month.
 The small circles represent – again – zodiac signs.
 The whole calendar is rotating as well and the golden arrow at the top is pointing towards the current month and zodiac sign.

 But this is not all….